-In a May 2011 press release, analyst firm Gartner identified five ways to migrate applications to the cloud.
-Noting associated costs, benefits, and drawbacks to each, Richard Watson, research director said, "When the CIO issues the simple directive: 'Move some applications to the cloud', architects face bewildering choices about how to do this..."
+Analyst firm Gartner identifies five ways to migrate applications to the cloud.
+Noting associated costs, benefits, and drawbacks to each, Richard Watson, research director says, "When the CIO issues the simple directive: 'Move some applications to the cloud', architects face bewildering choices about how to do this..."
 A paraphrase of the five migration strategies follows:

 - 1. Rehost to IaaS locks the application in and doesn't allow scalability. - 2.
-Refactor an application to run on a PaaS infrastructure -- labor intensive and risks lockin. - 3.
+Refactor an application to run on a PaaS infrastructure labor intensive and risks lock-in. - 3.
 Revise modifies or extends the existing code base to support legacy modernization, then uses rehost or refactor options to deploy to cloud.
 This option is a major project. - 4.
 Rebuild an application specifically to run on PaaS commits to lock-in regardless of performance or changing circumstances. - 5.
 Replace an application entirely choosing a SaaS offering instead.